nuejs/nue/packages/nuejs.org/docs/tags.md

 ### Codeblocks
-Renders a single multi-code element where the blocks are separated with `---`:
+Renders a single multi-code element where the blocks are separated with a triple-dash:

 ```
 [codeblocks]